-Application Period for 2015 California Specialty Crop Block Grants Now Open; Proposals Due Dec.
-5
+Application Period for 2015 California SCBG Now Open

 The California Department of Food and Agriculture is now accepting applications for the 2015 California Specialty Crop Block Grant.
 The program is a two-phase application process, with concept proposals due December 5.